textX/viewX-vscode/README.md

 #### a) Script:

 - Go to the VS Code extensions default installation directory
-- Open viewX extension directory and from _'setup_scripts'_ directory run a _'viewX_setup'_ script appropriate for your operating system.
+- Open viewX extension directory and from _'setup_scripts'_ directory, run a _'viewX_setup'_ script appropriate for your operating system.
 Parameters needed for the script are _-path_ (path for the environment to be created) and _-name_ (name of the virtual environment).
 Optionaly you can define _-reqFile_ (path to the requirements file), by default the python_requirements.txt file is been used from extension's root folder.
 Examples:
     - Windows 10 (Powershell) - _(default extension path: 'C:\Users\\\<username\>\\.vscode\extensions')_:

     **IMPORTANT:** Before running the Powershell script make sure first that developer mode is enabled by openning **_Settings -> Update & Security -> For developers_** and under **_Use developer features_** select **_Developer mode_**.